cameronsenese/cloud-map-mcs-controller/README.md

 The MCS-Controller is a controller that syncs services across clusters and makes them available for multi-cluster service discovery and connectivity.
 The implementation model is decentralsised, and utilises AWS Cloud Map as registry for management and distribution of multi-cluster service data.

-At the time of writing, the MCS-Controller release version is [v0.2.2](https://github.com/aws/aws-cloud-map-mcs-controller-for-k8s/releases/tag/v0.2.2).
-Milestones are currently in place to bring the project up to [v1.0 (GA)](https://github.com/aws/aws-cloud-map-mcs-controller-for-k8s/milestones) during the 2nd half of CY2022, which will include full compliance with the mcs-api specification, support for Multiple AWS accounts, headless services, and Cloud Map client-side traffic shaping.
+> *At the time of writing, the MCS-Controller release version is [v0.3.0](https://github.com/aws/aws-cloud-map-mcs-controller-for-k8s/releases/tag/v0.3.0) which introduces new features including the [ClusterProperty CRD](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/2149-clusterid#-crd), and support for headless services.
+Milestones are currently in place to bring the project up to v1.0 (GA), which will include full compliance with the mcs-api specification, support for multiple AWS accounts, and Cloud Map client-side traffic shaping.*

 #### AWS Cloud Map